A PLATFORM TO SHARE AND FIND HEALTHY BUILDING PRODUCTS.

 - Rush Review: Declare label(s) may be reviewed within 1-2 business days for an additional rush fee of $500.00 USD per label.
 Rush Fees will include up to 120 minutes of additional ILFI staff support, during ILFI’s normal business hours, for the expedited review and/or necessary technical assistance.
 Rush requests must be initiated directly and approved by contacting email@example.com, and be accompanied by full payment of all fee(s), and be accompanied by a complete and accurate BOM for review.

 STEP 5: PUBLISH

-Once the label has been approved by the manufacturer (and third-party assessor, if applicable), ILFI will publish the Declare label and accompanying database entry to the public-facing Declare database.
+Once the label has been approved by the manufacturer (and third-party verifier, if applicable), ILFI will publish the Declare label and accompanying database entry to the public-facing Declare database.
 At that point, the manufacturer is also able to use the Declare label on marketing materials following the guidelines laid out in the Declare Terms and Conditions.
 The label license is valid for 12 months after the publish date.
 Manufacturers can renew for another 12-month license and receive a 20% discount on label fees.

 For more in-depth details on the label process, download the Declare Manufacturers’ Guide.